 You’ve probably had this experience–or a rendition of it–recently.
 You turn on the TV, open your laptop, or scroll through social media, and it appears that the world is constantly in a state of turmoil.
-As the headlines flash, you might feel a sense of stress, anxiety or overwhelm building from just a few minutes of absorbing the news.
+As the headlines flash, you might feel a sense of stress, anxiety, or of being overwhelmed building from just a few minutes of absorbing the news.
 Why is this?

 Why does the news tend to skew towards the negative, and how can we work to stop the way this bias impacts us and our students?